-- 44. The area is described in the District Design Guide as the Fen Edge.
+- 47. The area is described in the District Design Guide as the Fen Edge.
 The District Design Guide goes on to state that the Fen Edge is defined as having a mostly flat, low lying landscape with open views.
 However, trees and hedgerows are not uncommon; with hedges forming important boundaries along roads outside of the village core.
-Policy NE/4 states that development will only be permitted where it respects and retains or enhances local landscape character. - 45.
-The current landscaping that benefits the site is on land owned by the applicant.
-The current landscaping on the west boundary is mature leylandii trees, while the east boundary has a leylandii hedge.
-There are some gaps within the planting but these are not noticeable from public land.
-It is also noted that the surrounding landscape has significant amounts of hedgerows that further limit potential views of the development. - 46.
-The development is all of single storey height but will (excluding the surrounding temporary consents) still be out of keeping with the rural character of the area.
-However, with the existing mature planting that could be controlled and added to by way of condition the only place that the development could be viewable by members of the public is directly down Cadwin Field lane.
-The proposed stable block and hay store is an appropriate design form found within the countryside.
-The harm to the character of the area is, therefore, considered to be minimal. - 47.
+Policy NE/4 states that development will only be permitted where it respects and retains or enhances local landscape character. - 48.
+The current landscaping that benefits the site is on land outside of the applicant's ownership.
+The mature Leylandii tree rows that are located to the east of the Cadwin Field lane and to the west of the site are slowly dying.
+This in the future will leave the site open and it also has to be noted that the landowner of these trees could remove them at any given time without requiring consent from the Council.
+The Local Planning Authority, therefore, needs to take these factors into account.
+The developer has commented that landscaping to the north and south only needs to be minimal with more significant planting on the eastern side of the site.

+- 49. The development is all of single storey height but will (excluding the surrounding temporary consents) still be out of keeping with the rural character of the area.
+A significant landscaping scheme will be difficult to achieve on this site due to the Leylandii trees on the western boundary taking most of the nutrients out of the soil and that any work on site could lead to people coming into contact with contaminated soil by virtue of the removal of the hardstanding.
+However, the Landscape Officer, taking into account the potential for contaminated land has suggested a reasonable way to provide landscaping on site.
+In the event of the application being given permanent approval, a landscaping condition could be added. - 50.
 While each planning application must be taken on its own individual merits the cumulative development of all the Cadwin Lane plots being approved also needs to be considered.
 The cumulative development would lead to a relatively alien form of development in the local area, as it creates a line of caravans in that goes against the form of the east - west line of dwellings along Schole Road.
 However, the development approved under planning permission S/1561/09/F on the other side of Schole Road creates a similar form of north-south (backland) branch of development.
 In addition the development (as with the other Cadwin Field plots) is set back from Schole Road and this reduces the impact of the development upon the public domain.
 The amount of reduction in impact is based on the level of vegetation but this could vary on a yearly basis.
 It is noted that sometime between 1998 and 2003 the site became used as a junkyard.
 This makes the site brownfield land, though it must also be noted that with no planning history authorising this use, the weight added to this is minimal.
 On balance there is considered to be some limited harm to the visual appearance of the local area were all the plots at Cadwin Field to be granted planning permission.